 It’s Friday morning.
-I’m not at work today as I’m not feeling so well.
+I’m not at work today as I’m still in lockdown… and ‘between jobs’.

-Had this been a regular Friday, I’d be at my desk now, eagerly looking forward to the weekend ahead.
-A weekend filled with promise and potential – the possibility of spending a carefree evening and two whole days away from the hustle and bustle of daily life.
+Had this been a standard Friday, I’d be eagerly looking forward to the weekend ahead.
+A weekend filled with promise and potential – the possibility of spending a carefree evening, plus two whole days, away from the hustle and bustle of work.

 Friday nights, where you can just kick back without the fear of an early morning wake up.
 Saturday mornings, where you can lie-in, watch easily digestible TV shows and contemplate the day ahead.

-I guess my fondness for the Friday/Saturday combo harks back to being a kid; when I had no responsibilities and when weekends were filled with cartoons, comics, trips into town, visits to the cinema, a McDonald’s (bought with pocket money), an early evening takeaway.
-Oh, and most important of all, a visit to the video shop!
+I guess my fondness for the Friday/Saturday combo harks back to being a kid; when I had no responsibilities and when weekends were filled with cartoons, comics, a McDonald’s (bought with pocket money), and an early evening takeaway.
+Oh, and most important of all, a visit to the video rental store!

-Of course, I can still do these things today if I wish; I am an adult after all, so I can make things happen.
-But I can’t visit video shops and that’s a real shame.
+Of course, I can still do many of these things today if I wish (pandemic permitting), but I can’t visit video rental stores and that’s a real shame.

 For those who are too young to recall, a video rental store or a video shop, was a place where people would go to rent the latest movie releases.
 It might seem odd that I’m explaining this, as a lot of people know what a video shop is, but I’m future-proofing my content for when the next generation stumbles across this post.

-Anyway, in short, video shops were like Netflix but instead of streaming a movie in your home, you left the house, went to a shop filled with VHS tapes & DVDs, spent an hour choosing what you wanted to watch and then took that physical item home with you on a short-term loan.
+Anyway, in short, video shops were like Netflix but instead of streaming a movie in your home, you left the house, went to a shop filled with VHS tapes & DVDs, spent an hour choosing what you wanted to watch, and then took the tape/disc home with you on a short-term loan.

 You could also rent games in the same way too.
-This was a much more cost-effective way of trying out the latest Mario game than ponying up £50 to find out it was a dud.
+This was a much more cost-effective way of trying out the latest Mario game, and it was very popular.

 Putting the game rental benefit to one side, for the generation who have grown up with Netflix, the idea of going to a video shop may seem laborious.
-Having to leave the house, interact with other humans, make an informed choice based on what was available in the store, all with the knowledge that you’d have to return again in two days to take the item back sounds like hard work, but it was fun!
+Having to leave the house, interact with other humans, make an informed choice based on what was available in the store, all with the knowledge that you’d have to take the item back, sounds like hard work – and it was!
+But it was also fun.

 And I miss it.

 Again, this might not seem all that exciting to today’s generation, but back then (the ‘80s & ‘90s) we only had four TV channels, so a trip to the video shop was like a gateway into another world.
-A world that had a certain penchant for Jackie Chan movies or low budget horror titles featuring bit-part actors.
+A world that had a certain penchant for Jackie Chan movies or anything with Cynthia Rothrock.

 For me, a trip to the video shop was closely linked to Friday nights or Saturday mornings (sometimes Saturday afternoons).
 These tended to be the times when we’d head to the shop to take out a tape for the weekend.

 If you rented a tape on a Friday night then it didn’t need to go back until Sunday evening.
 This seemed to be the best outcome all round, as it covered the entire weekend.

 Walking into the shop I never knew what I’d walk out with.
 Would it be a new comedy starring Steve Gutenberg?
 Would it be a poorly animated feature that had great box art but no story?
 Or would it be BMX Bandits (1983) – a movie we rented so often we probably financed Nicole Kidman’s early career.* (*BMX Bandits starred Nicole Kidman – again, look it up.)